cccra/JENT/README.md

-# Jent 🎩
+# JENT 🎩

 **J**ust **E**nough **N**ice **T**hings

-Jent is an aesthetically minimal and lightning fast Neovim configuration with just enough niceties to be easy to work with.
+JENT is an aesthetically minimal and lightning fast Neovim configuration with just enough niceties to be easy to work with.

 It's made for note-taking, LaTeX editing and a little light coding.

 ## Philosophy

-- A guest on your system, Jent won't eat you out of house and home.
+- A guest on your system, JENT won't eat you out of house and home.
 No resource-munching fripperies.
-- Ever tactful, Jent doesn't bore you by talking endlessly about himself.
+- Ever tactful, JENT doesn't bore you by talking endlessly about himself.
 You'll find no branded dashboard here.
-- Jent doesn't get in your way: there is no configuration framework between you and Neovim.
+- JENT doesn't get in your way: there is no configuration framework between you and Neovim.
-- Always willing to help, Jent puts the things you need just a few keypresses away.
+- Always willing to help, JENT puts the things you need just a few keypresses away.

 ## Installation